Moringa Oleifera Recipes

 Preparation: Wash rice and soak in small bowl for 1 hour, then drain.
 Fry onion in cooking oil until tender, but not brown.
 Set aside.
 Add tomatoes.
 When boiling, stir in rice slowly on low fire.
 When rice is half cooked add the other ingredients.
 Cover tightly and cook slowly.
 Serve hot with sliced papaya.
 Seves 6.

-2 cup grated young corn 1 small sponge gourd (luffa)
+2 cup grated young corn 1 small sponge gourd (luffa) or zucchini

-2 cloves garlic 1 cup moringa
+2 cloves garlic 1 cup moringa leaves

 1 head onion 1-1/2 tsp all purpose seasoning